Why is this issue important?

 As part of our KJSA development we are piloting a range of methods to capture and understand the assets that are active in Kirklees.
 Please see the assets overview section for more information about our approach and if you are interested in place-based information about assets in Kirklees have a look at the assets section in each of our District Committee summaries (Batley and Spen, Dewsbury and Mirfield, Huddersfield and Kirklees Rural).
 Where possible and appropriate we will provide information about local assets supporting people across different stages of the life course.

-The Healthy Child Programme (HCP) is a newly commissioned collaboration of services for children, young people and families.
-It includes the health visiting service which has expertise particularly for families and children aged 0-5 years.
+Thriving Kirklees is a newly commissioned collaboration of services for children, young people aged 0 to 19 years and their families.
+Thriving Kirklees includes the health visiting service which has expertise particularly for families and children aged 0-5 years.
 A specialist arm of health visiting – known as Family Nurse Partnership (FNP) - supports vulnerable mums-to-be, especially teenage women, from earlier in pregnancy.
 It can provide more intensive and extended support, building a woman’s confidence and skills to empathise and nurture a child.
 This will enable more face to face contact and support for young and expectant families and build the capacity to nurture within communities.

 There are a number of sexual health services for young people in Kirklees including the NHS, independent sector, local authority, and the voluntary sector, offering different levels of service.
 Sexual health service provisions also include programmes and schemes which are provided in partnership across a number of providers, for instance chlamydia screening programme and the C Card scheme.